Green-Software-Foundation/certification/planning/sci-certification-tech-spec.md

 4. **Certificate PDF** (Section 6) -- Add SCI placeholder handling.
    Deploy-safe: only invoked when `badgeSlug === "sci-certificate"`.
 5. **Email** (Section 7) -- Add new function.
-Deploy-safe: not called until webhook handler is updated.
+Deploy-safe: not called until issuance endpoint is deployed.
-6. **Webhook handler** (Section 5) -- The big change.
-Must be deployed atomically.
+6. **Issuance endpoint** (Section 5) -- New file.
 After this, the full SCI flow is live.
 7. **Award page** (Section 8) -- SCI-specific display.
-Can deploy before or after the webhook handler (it gracefully handles `award.sci` being `undefined`).
+Can deploy before or after the issuance endpoint (it gracefully handles `award.sci` being `undefined`).
 8. **Credential page** (Section 9) -- Minor tweaks.
 Deploy anytime.
 9. **Static assets** (Section 10) -- Badge images and HTML template.
-   Must be in place before the first SCI certificate is generated.
+   Must be in place before the first SCI certificate is issued.
-10. **Supabase webhook** (Section 11) -- Configure last, once everything is deployed and tested.
+10. **Auth config** (Section 11) -- Set the `ISSUANCE_API_KEY` environment
+    variable.

 ---